Skip to main content

 These are a few questions Google Analytics, aka GA4, can answer.
 You’re likely familiar with it if you’re a small-to-mid-sized business.
 But unless you have in-house experts or lots of experience, decoding it can be tough.

 If you’re working with a marketing agency, though, they can help, thanks to “read-only” access.
-Here at Zoe Marketing & Communications — and our sister companies Chicago Parent and Metro Parent in metro Detroit — we manage GA4 data for a variety of clients.
+Here at Zoe Marketing & Communications, we manage GA4 data for a variety of clients.

 “It allows us to get more insights for you,” says Zoe’s marketing analyst Carlos Figuera.
 “We can show you the value.”
 Plus, since it’s read-only, “We can’t mess anything up.”
 Let’s look at why exactly it’s worthwhile to grant GA4 access to your trusted agency partner — and how to do it: